Field Note: Grief MisXdressed

 We all deserve soft landings.
 We deserve space and time to grief.
 We are allowed to feel our feelings without interference.

 No longer do I allow other people to label my feelings - my attractions are not their lust, my wanting is not avarice, gluttony, envy, my fear is not cowardice, it is caution.
+My discernment is not judgement or snobbery.

-GRIEF IS IMPORTANT PART OF BEING HUMAN.
+GRIEF IS AN IMPORTANT PART OF BEING HUMAN.

 Life is full of injustice, neglect, and abuse.
-We must acknowledge it and allow others to acknowledge it.
+We must acknowledge it for all and allow others to acknowledge it.
 And we must stop mislabeling it and making it feel shameful to just be human.